Partakith/IGame2/README.md

 Almost forgot - the resize is trial and definitely needs to be updated....it works but not correctly when attempting to pull from the straight bottom it's wonky, so side-to-side or bottom right is best for now sorry.

+Also I will clean up this readme at some point and make it all more clear and remove old data.

 Simple Beta Trial 1 - I am not the best with getting things out and about to showcase.
 There is no site or discord yet.
 Time taken to build beta - 3 hours in total including concept time...
 I would guess, it's rather simple.